 ‘Without going into specifics, I'm building on what I had the last time around.’

 Blatter and FIFA vice-president Michel Platini were suspended for eight years last month over irregular payments, while a US inquiry which has left 39 individuals and two companies facing charges over bribes for football deals.

 Prince Ali said the best way for FIFA to ensure it was clean was to open the books to proper scrutiny.

 ‘That's what we need to do from now on in FIFA in terms of all aspects of the organisation whether it's our financial situation -- salaries for example, or World Cup bids -- that's what the world deserves,’ he said.

 Ali said FIFA was currently so secretive that even he did not know how much the body's president was paid.

 He said that while a salary was necessary for the organisation's leader, if he was elected he would donate the money to development projects.

-“For me personally, I would probably put it into charity but that’s my own personal choice,” he said declining to specify how much he thought the salary should be.
+‘For me personally, I would probably put it into charity but that's my own personal choice,’ he said.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Al Rayyan Stadium project achieves significant health and safety milestone